 and eth_blockByNumber

-eRPC is deployed on a Kubernetes EKS cluster (EU region), utilizing a standard setup with Nginx ingress for traffic management.
-Additionally, a dedicated node group is allocated specifically for the erpc pods to ensure optimal performance and resource allocation.
+, inflating costs without proportional value.eRPC is deployed on a Kubernetes EKS cluster (EU region) behind NGINX Ingress.
+A dedicated node group is allocated specifically for the eRPC pods to ensure predictable performance and resource isolation.